StateLibraryVictoria/bagit-workflow/README.md

 Integrity checks are tracked using a separate database with the following tables:
-- `ValidationActions` contains a record for every time the script is run, with a count of successful and unsucessful validation checks.
+- `ValidationActions` contains a record for every time the script is run, with a count of successful and unsuccessful validation checks.
         - Primary key: `ValidationActionId` (INT PRIMARY KEY)
         - `CountBagsValidated` INT
         - `CountBagsWithErrors` INT